dssjoblom/rails-ansible-stack/README.md

 end
 ```

+In the commands below, ENV is one of the environments configured in config/deploy/*.rb

-After this, run this command once for each environment from the Rails project root:
+Run this command once for each env:

 `mina ENV setup`